-Up to 2 points will be awarded for proposing a technology mix that can achieve at least 200 Mbps downstream and 50 Mbps upstream service speed to most end-users in the Project Area.
+For Other Last-Mile Broadband Deployment Projects only, applicants will be awarded a total of 4 points for proposing a technology mix that can achieve 500 Mbps downstream service speed to most end-users in the Project Area.
+For every commitment of 100 Mbps slower for the downstream service speed, 1 point will be deducted from the 4-point maximum.
 For projects proposing to deploy multiple technologies to serve end-users, scoring for this category will be based on the speed of the technology used to serve the highest number of locations in the project area.